wyoibc/2023repres_popgen/Pop_struct_R.md

 </center>

-These plots can help reassure us that there is IBD in the data, but some kind of discrete structure across the whole species, which is what we are detecting with DAPC, etc., but no further discrete structure within the northern population.
+These plots can help reassure us that there is IBD in the data, but some kind of discrete structure across the whole species, which is what we are detecting with sNMF, etc., but no further discrete structure within the northern population.